jhumelsine/jhumelsine.github.io/_posts/2025-08-31-what-is-an-object.md

 When I visualize Data Structures, I tend to do so via object instances.

-I had earned high grades in my college Computer Science classes, until I hit Data Structures.
-I received Cs in the first few weeks of homework assignments, and I was more accustomed to higher grades.
-I even visited my professor during office hours to voice my concern.
-Data Structures weren’t clicking.
-I don’t recall too much of his advice other than to give it more time.

-Soon thereafter, his lectures turned to specific [Data Structures](https://en.wikipedia.org/wiki/Data_structure), such as Stacks, Queues, Deques, Lists, Trees, etc. His presentations became more visual.
+I initially struggled in my Data Structures course in college.
+Something wasn't clicking.
+A few weeks into the semester, my professor's lectures focuses upon specific [Data Structures](https://en.wikipedia.org/wiki/Data_structure), such as Stacks, Queues, Deques, Lists, Trees, etc. His presentations became more visual.
 He drew linked list nodes.
 He drew the links connecting them.
 He updated the nodes and links in logical order, maintaining references until the list was completed for each operation.
 As he drew each update to the list, he wrote the code that implemented each update to the visual representation of the linked list.

 While data structure code can be intimidating, just take a look at the implementation for a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list#Inserting_a_node), the visual diagram of nodes and reference links made sense to me.
 I could see how his diagram and corresponding implementation were two representations of the same concept.
 It clicked.
-My grades improved dramatically in the midterms and the remaining homework.
-I think I ended up with the highest grade in the class.

 While we didn’t have terms such as _class_, _instance_ or _object_ in 1982, my professor presented data structures graphically using the equivalent of _instances_, whereas the accompanying implementation was the using the equivalent of _classes_.
 I visualize data structures as instances because most data structures don't contain too many classes.
 A Linked List is a Node with a pointer to a Node.
 A Tree is also a Node with a pointer to a left sub-Tree and a pointer to a right sub-Tree.

 I suspect that data structures are presented in academia these days as _classes_ and _instances_.

 ## Where is the line between class and instance?
 I’ve defined _class_ as code implementing behavior and _instance_ as the memory location for state in realizing that behavior at runtime.
 But it’s not always obvious what should be defined in a _class_ and what should be realized in an _instance_.
+When should behavior reside in the class implementation or the instance state or organization?

-I have already demonstrated this case myself in the previous [Builder/Director](TBD) (TBD) blog where my initial design contained classes for Tea, Coffee, Sugar, Lemon, etc., and then as I started to test and implement my design, I realized what I had thought were different behaviors that required classes each for `Tea`, `Coffee`, `Sugar`, `Lemon`, etc. were really different state values for two classes: `Drink` and `AddOn`.
+I have already illustrated an example of this decision in the previous [Builder/Director](TBD) (TBD) blog where my initial design contained classes for Tea, Coffee, Sugar, Lemon, etc., and then as I started to test and implement my design, I realized what I had thought were different behaviors that required classes each for `Tea`, `Coffee`, `Sugar`, `Lemon`, etc. were really different state values for two classes: `Drink` and `AddOn`.

 ### Domain and Modeling
 The distinction between behavior residing within a _class_ implementation or behavior residing within an _instance_ state depends upon the domain and how the domain modeled.
 I’ll write about this more in the future (TBD) when I blog about [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design), but I can provide a summary here.